6/26/2019

 Martin Musi

-Yeah, I think, you know, pretty much you could say everything is pretty much in the cloud now that the way the clients approach us and where our services are.
-I mean, everything is software as a service and everything is built, as I said, mobile first, everything is is available that way.
+Yeah, I think, you know, pretty much you could say everything is pretty much in the cloud now, the way the clients approach us and where our services are.
+I mean, everything is software as a service and everything is built, as I said, mobile first.
+Everything is. is available that way.
 I think some of the additional investments that we've made and talked about will start to run off at the end of this year.
-We made an investment and a very deliberate investment to speed up some of the product development that we could see ourselves doing in the future and said to take advantage of the tax savings to instead of just run it all to the bottom line in a one time kind of fashion, hey, let's put some of this to accelerate the product development.
+We made an investment and a very deliberate investment to speed up some of the product development that we could see ourselves doing in the future and said to take advantage of the tax savings to instead of just run it all to the bottom line in a one-time kind of fashion, hey, let's put some of this to accelerate the product development.
 We've been very happy with that.
-Obviously, it's driven, you know, the best client satisfaction and retention scores.
+Obviously, it's driven the best client satisfaction and retention scores.
 It's improved our sales.
-We're, you know, overall, our power growth is the best it's been in three years from a sales perspective.
-So we're feeling like the right investments were put in place for sales, for telephonic sales, for demand generation, through marketing and through IT.
-But some of that, through the IT, will start to come off toward the back of the year.
-I don't think we've given, hey, what that will do necessarily to margins or probably will, but at this point, but it will roll off.
+Overall, our power growth is the best it's been in three years from a sales perspective.
+So we're feeling like the right investments were put in place for sales, for telephonic sales, for demand generation through marketing. and through IT, but some of that through the IT will start to come off toward the back of the year.
+I don't think we've given, hey, what that will do necessarily to margins or probably will at this point, but it will roll off.
 Some of that will go back down to a little bit less investment, normalized investment toward the end of this fiscal year.

 speaker